-Designing a Downstairs Bathroom
+Designing a Downstairs Toilet

 Create a theme

-Whether you want to opt for a neutral and more minimalistic look for your bathroom, or go bold and add over the top patterns, you need to decide on a theme so that everything can match and work together cohesively.
+Whether you want to opt for a neutral and more minimalistic look for your room, or go bold and add over the top patterns, you need to decide on a theme so that everything can match and work together cohesively.
 Once you’ve decided, you can then start planning all the little details that will fit within your theme.

 Your colour scheme will really pull everything together and you can either keep this similar to the rest of your home, or completely contrast to inject a bit of fun into the room.
 Whatever you decide, you will have to bear in mind that it will need to match or complement your hallway, as when the door remains open, a big colour clash could be a disaster.

-A lot of our customers have chosen to incorporate a feature wall into their downstairs bathroom to really make the space reflect their personality.
+A lot of our customers have chosen to incorporate a feature wall into their downstairs toilet to really make the space reflect their personality.
 This could either be bold tiling or patterned wallpaper and having this feature can really create a ‘wow’ moment for your family and friends.

-A fun alternative to a feature wall is to make a strong statement through your bathroom flooring.
+A fun alternative to a feature wall is to make a strong statement through your flooring.
 You can experiment with different themes and patterns, and it will keep the wall space free to make your room look more spacious.

-There are so many bathroom accessories out there that it can be overwhelming, but when you’ve found your theme and have decorated the rest of the room, you’ll know exactly what will work and what won’t.
-It’s always good to include plants in the bathroom and you can find a host of small potted and hanging plants that will brighten up the small space at stores such as Ikea and Primark.
+There are so many accessories out there that it can be overwhelming, but when you’ve found your theme and have decorated the rest of the room, you’ll know exactly what will work and what won’t.
+It’s always good to include plants and you can find a host of small potted and hanging plants that will brighten up the small space at stores such as Ikea and Primark.

-Find a way to accessorise the standard bathroom features such as toilet roll holders or the toilet brush, so that they blend seamlessly with the rest of your bathroom and fit with your theme.
+Find a way to accessorise the standard toilet features such as toilet roll holders or the toilet brush, so that they blend seamlessly with the rest of your bathroom and fit with your theme.

 You should also make sure that your towels match your colour scheme and accessories, which will really marry the whole design together to create a cohesive space.

-If you’ve transformed your downstairs bathroom, we would love to see what you’ve created.
+If you’ve transformed your downstairs toilet, we would love to see what you’ve created.
 Share your photos with us by tagging @KeepmoatHomes in your pictures along with the hashtag #KeepmoatHomes, and you could feature in our next blog or on our social media channels.